zacharyqueralt/cloudflareddns/README.md

 # cloudflareddns

 Just a simple cloudflare ddns script I use and thought id share becuse there arent many out there.

 Capable of multiple zones, multiple cloudflare accounts, multiple records.

 Config can be edited without the need for a restart of the script.

 Pls forgive me if I have made bad practices - im <18 and self taught :)

 You could easily create your own notification api in "notify_api.py" if you dont want slack.

 Feel free to pull.

+---

 If you like this, pls consider a tip ;)

 BTC: bc1qm5adk0m4nk0a7w2dfnre967wqawcvpx0cxuyac
-cashapp: zacquealt
+cashapp: zacqueralt

+---

 == INSTALL ==
 - install python: https://www.python.org